 Top tips for feeding the competition horse

 Whether you’re a seasoned competitor or preparing for your first unaffiliated show, good nutrition helps to support optimum health and performance.
-Here’s a few tips to help you realise your horse’s potential…
+Here’s a few tips to help you unlock your horse’s potential…

 Don’t underestimate the importance of forage

-Okay so this one might sound like old news, but forage should be the foundation of every horse’s diet and the performance horse is no exception.
+No ground breaking news but a reminder that forage should be the foundation of every horse’s diet and the performance horse is no exception.
 As well as being essential for digestive health and mental well-being, forage makes a significant contribution towards total daily energy intake.

 Every horse is an individual